5 Questions To Ask If Your Primary Care Doctor Is Retiring

 You may have not thought about your primary care situation for years.
 This is a good time for a reset.
 Think about what kind of care you might need and how you can find the right doctor for you for the next phase of your life.

-4. Consider alternative primary care options.
+4. Is it time to consider alternative primary care options?

 Healthcare in the United States is a beast of an industry, and can often feel like a slow-moving glacier, but alternatives to the traditional primary care model have developed over the last couple of decades.